tobiasbriones/blog/swe/legal/ip/license-change-from-mit-to-bsd--3--clause-for-code-snippets-2023-04-13/index.md

-So, I *usually* provide relevant dev projects (non-articles) with the BSD-3-Clause License, and now that source code is getting relevant in article projects, I'm getting rid of the MIT License for code snippets in articles, so both dev and article projects use the same license for source code.
+So, I *usually* provide relevant dev projects (non-articles) with the BSD-3-Clause License, and now that source code is getting relevant in article projects, I'm getting rid of the MIT License for code snippets in articles, **so both dev and article projects use the same license for source code**.

 Notice that the existing CC-BY-4.0 License is not affected by any of this as it only applies to content.
 Hence, in addition to the "content license" (e.g., CC),